Search

 Credit: iStock

-Another great area to safely conceal cash is a fireproof filing cabinet or medicine cabinet.
-To ensure security, pick a lockable cabinet that complements the style of your room.
+Another great area to safely conceal your cash is a fireproof filing cabinet or medicine cabinet.
+To make sure it's secure, choose a cabinet that locks and matches the style of your room.

-When looking for places to store your money that are fireproof, stay away from these areas:
+When searching for fireproof places to store your money, make sure to avoid these areas:

 1) Cereal Boxes